universitytheater/utheater.github.io/_bylaws/0_bylaws_ut_main.md

       * Training and orienting their replacements at the end of their tenure;
       * In a neutral, positive manner and setting, promoting Committee elections and encouraging students to run and vote;
       * Make every human effort to see all UT productions, including at least one Off Off show per quarter and one Theater [24] festival per year;
-      * Distributing the “University Theater Harassment, Discrimination, and Sexual Misconduct Resource Sheet” and “Recommended Process for Complaint Escalation” to productions.p.
-Attending annual Title IX training in the Spring to be led by the Phoenix Survivors Alliance (PSA).
+      * Distributing the “University Theater Harassment, Discrimination, and Sexual Misconduct Resource Sheet” and “Recommended Process for Complaint Escalation” to productions.
+      * Attending annual Title IX training in the Spring to be led by the Phoenix Survivors Alliance (PSA).
 The Chair will reach out to the Co-Presidents of PSA in order to arrange a time, place, and workshop leader (See Section I.B.4.a.i).

   3. The Committee Liaison is responsible for ensuring the safety of all members in a production and acts as a communication point between a production and Committee during the show’s production process and performances.
 A Committee Liaison can only be responsible for one production per quarter.
 The responsibilities of a Committee Liaison include the following:
       * Reaching out to and meeting with the production’s director, stage manager, and production manager before the first rehearsal to establish expectations around how the Committee Liaison will interact with the production process.